VWRoli/React-projects/cryptofolio/README.md

 Crypto currency portfolio tracker application.
 Select or search the currencies you want to add to your portfolio.

 Track your assets value.
 Take a look at the price change chart.
+Change vs fiat currency based on your preferences.

 Build with React.
 Using useEffect, useReducer, UseCallback, useContext, React Router.